aspiringsecurity/Transport/README.md

 - Real Time Alerts and Live Streaming: Real time alerts and live streaming using open source streaming project for incident verification and quick action.

 - Real Time Analytics: Analytics of the incidents with sentiment analysis and live incident reporting. road safety eco-system.
 Health summary of the police staff, scheduling the staff.
 Reducing misinformation.

+# Transport DAO tool using Polkadot and Ink Smart Contracts

+Transport DAO tool using Polkadot, Ink Smart Contracts and Intel oneAPI for solving multiple challenges in investigative case management of road incidents for the admin role: sentiment analysis of a particular road incident for the admin role, social media text mining for a road incident and classification and severity of the incidents, early stage incident response and prevention.

+Tool Features
+This DAO support tool is designed as a web application that anyone can use easily.
+It supports wallet connection and Google Login, so even those who have no experience with Web3 or do not have a wallet can get started right away.
+In addition, the visual interface allows you to see at a glance the progress of your project and the results of your vote.
+The tool is updated in real time, so you can always see the latest information.
+There is no need to wait for a regular meeting or approval process.

+Main Functions
+Project, Proposal Creation Function: It is easy to create a new project.
+Creating a new project is easy.
+Just set the project name, description, and members!
+You can check the progress of the project in real time, so the project will proceed smoothly.
+You can also set different access rights for each project to ensure security.
+After creating a project, members can also create proposals and resolutions within the project.

+Governance SBT: Astar Blockchain
+Using the Astar blockchain, users of the DAO tool can mint Governance SBTs in accordance with the ERC3525 standard.
+A Governance SBT (ERC 3525) is a Semi-Fungible Token (SFT) that represents a right to participate in the governance of a project.
+It allows project members to see their share and voting rights.

+Governance Voting Function: 1 SBT = 1 vote.
+Users can vote on project proposals and resolutions according to the rule 1SBT = 1 vote.
+Users can directly express their opinions on projects of interest to them through Governance Voting.
+Voting periods and proposals can be easily managed within the tool for efficient decision making.

+The tool also publishes the results of the project vote and the mint status of the Governance SBT via blockchain technology.
+This increases transparency and builds trust among project members and DAO participants.

+Self-driving promotion function through incentives:.
+Utilizing the SFT function of the ERC3525 standard, on-chain points are accumulated so that participants' contributions, such as votes, can be visualized.
+Organizations can give real prizes, wired access to new products, or bonuses to DAO participants based on their visualized contributions.
+This encourages DAO members to become active voluntarily.

+Public forum and communication function (under development):.
+Task management and progress reports can be made in the tool's public forum, and discussions and opinions can be exchanged among members.
+The tool also has a variety of functions to help members clearly understand their roles and goals, and cooperate with other members to advance the project.
+The public forum and private message functions facilitate communication among project members.
+This improves teamwork and increases the success rate of the project.

+Benefits of the tool
+Improved decision-making process
+This tool facilitates decision-making and improves the decision-making process of the project.
+In addition, it encourages members to work autonomously.

+Flexibility and speed.
+Decentralizing decision-making and administrative tasks that are concentrated in the manager's hands allows the organization to operate more autonomously.
+This will increase the speed and flexibility of decision making and improve the overall operational efficiency of the company.

+Utilization of Incentives:.
+An incentive system using on-chain points can maintain and improve the motivation of members.
+Members are rewarded according to their contributions, which encourages them to participate in activities on their own initiative.

+Customizable: This DAO support tool can be customized.
+This DAO support tool can be customized to meet the needs of your company or project.
+By adding your own functions and design, you can build the best DAO tool for your organization.